 Dr Shorish’s work has appeared in such peer-reviewed journals as The Journal of Economic Theory, Economic Theory, Annals of Finance, Computational Economics, The Berkeley Electronic Journal of Theoretical Economics, and others.

-With academic interests ranging over mathematical economics and finance, computer science, software programming and engineering, shorish research devotes much of its resources toward frontier academic research.
-Education and outreach continues to be and will remain a high priority.
+With academic interests ranging over mathematical economics and finance, computer science, software programming and engineering, shorish research leverages academic research and teaching experience to provide innovative dissemination and outreach programs that help your organization understand computational business challenges and solutions.